-Jill Rosenberg, a New York Employment partner, is a nationally recognized employment litigator and counselor.
+Jill Rosenberg, a New York employment law partner, is a nationally recognized employment litigator and counselor.
 Ms. Rosenberg has significant experience defending and advising employers in discrimination, sexual harassment, whistleblowing, wrongful discharge, affirmative action, wage-and-hour and traditional labor matters.
 She handles complex individual cases, as well as class actions and systemic government investigations.
 She represents a broad range of companies, including employers in the securities industry, banks and financial institutions, accounting firms, law firms, and employers in the food service and publishing industries.
 Ms. Rosenberg also has particular expertise in the representation of nonprofit entities, including colleges, universities, hospitals, foundations and cultural institutions.
-Her notable engagements include:

 - Employment Arbitrations for Securities Industry Employers.
 Ms. Rosenberg has tried to decision more than 30 employment arbitrations before FINRA (formerly NASD and NYSE), JAMS and AAA involving claims for bonuses and other forms of compensation, wrongful termination, sexual harassment, discrimination and whistleblowing/retaliation.
 She has also litigated important issues in the field of arbitration, including the permissibility of mandatory arbitration, the scope of judicial review of arbitration awards and the availability of certain remedies.